 Photo 3 © Tim Forbes.
 Interprètes : James Gregg, Katherine Cowie.

 © Isabel Rancier.

 Victor Quijada was born in California in 1976 to Mexican parents.
 Over the past dozen years, he has developed a unique style of choreography that extols the various artistic influences that stimulated him as a dancer – the power and spontaneity of hip hop, the rigour and virtuosity of ballet, the evocative power of contemporary dance and its use of time and space.
 At times he plays with time and reality by means of video or opts for...Read more about Victor Quijada

-Founded in 2002 by Victor Quijada and co-directed since 2005 with Anne Plamondon, the RUBBERBANDance Group (RBDG) is a unique artistic crossroads, with its fusion of ballet, contemporary dance and hip hop.
-From that exploratory base the choreographer Victor Quijada draws from the roots of urban and break dance, retaining the spontaneity of the form while creating a contemporary style based on a concept that combines dance and theatre,...Read more about Groupe RUBBERBANDance
+Founded in 2002 by Victor Quijada, the RUBBERBANDance Group (RBDG) is a unique artistic crossroads, with its fusion of ballet, contemporary dance and hip hop.
+From that exploratory base the choreographer Victor Quijada draws from the roots of urban and break dance, retaining the spontaneity of the form while creating a contemporary style based on a concept that combines dance and theatre, improvisation, the visual imagery of film, and the...Read more about Groupe RUBBERBANDance

 Choreographer Victor Quijada

 Costume Designer Julie Charland

 Dancers Katherine Cowie, James Gregg, Franklin Luy, Zachary Tang, Lavinia Vago, Lea Ved

 This new work is a co-production of The CanDance Network Creation Fund, Danse Danse and Place des Arts, Grand Théâtre de Québec, Guelph Dance, Le Théâtre Hector-Charland and La danse sur les routes du Québec, and by the Dance Section of the Canada Council for the Arts.